 There are 42 ICSs in England, including Cheshire and Merseyside, which is one of the largest in the country.

-Within each ICS there is an Integrated Care Partnership and an Integrated Care Board.
+Within each ICS there is an Integrated Care Board and an Integrated Care Partnership.

 Integrated Care Board